Shift is an eComm platform that makes buying and selling cars feel easy and trustworthy. But it didn’t start out that way.

 IMPACT

-Completion rates increased from 44% to 84%, with a 12% drop in low-intent users
+• 12% drop in low-intent users

-Protection Plans Task (Improving Add-On Revenue)
+Protection Plans Task

-Old Task:
+Old task:

-New Task:
+New task:

 IMPACT